MiguelJM/AWS-Custom-label-manifest-converter/README.md

 width = xmax - xmin
 height = ymax - ymin

 The output will contain one row per image with all the labels in place.
-The structure of the JSON output is similar to the following:
+The structure of the JSON output (in one row per image) is similar to the following:
 ```json
  {
    "source-ref":"s3://your_s3_bucket/the_s3_folder/image.jpg",